Rows21/k-Means_Mask_Mamba/README.md

 This repository is built using the [timm](https://github.com/rwightman/pytorch-image-models) library.

 ## License

-This project is released under the MIT license.
-Please see the [LICENSE](LICENSE) file for more information.
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+© 2025 Rong Wu.
+You are free to share and adapt the material with attribution.